opalmedapps/docs/docs/development/setup.md

 ## Supported operating systems

-As our team uses macOS (Apple Silicon) and Windows machines we strive to support both these operating systems for local development.
+As our team uses macOS (Apple Silicon) and Windows machines, we strive to support both these operating systems for local development.

 ## Set up main components